provostprovost/tyto/README.md

 Tyto
 ====

-A web app for creating, assigning and completing classwork and homework.
+A classroom assignment management app for creating, assigning and completing classwork and homework.
 Created by Parth Shah and Brian Provost.

 Students
 --------